kev0960/ModooCode/md/inst/cpuid.md

 When CPUID executes with EAX set to 01H, feature information is returned in ECX and EDX.

-*  Figure3-7 and Table 3-10 show encodings for ECX.
+*  Figure 3-7 and Table 3-10 show encodings for ECX.

-*  Figure3-8 and Table 3-11 show encodings for EDX.
+*  Figure 3-8 and Table 3-11 show encodings for EDX.

 For all feature flags, a 1 indicates that the feature is supported.
 Use Intel to properly interpret feature flags.

 ###                                                                      NOTE

 Software must confirm that a processor feature is present using feature flags returned by CPUID prior to using the feature.
 Software should not depend on future offerings retaining all features.